-The curious Saint-Jacques Tower stands alone, surrounded by the trees and lawns of the Square de la Tour Saint-Jacques.
+The curious Saint-Jacques Tower stands alone, at the centre of the trees and lawns of the Square de la Tour Saint-Jacques.
 It is the only vestige of the former church of Saint-Jacques-de-la-Boucherie, which thrived in the heart of Paris.
-The tower is 62 m tall including the statue of St. James and its base and its tops offers one of the most stunning views of Paris.
+The tower is 62 m tall, including the statue of St. James at its base.
+In addition, its terrace offers one of the most stunning views of Paris.
 You will easily find it in the neighbourhood of Châtelet in the 4th arrondissement of Paris.

 Charlemagne and the St. James’ Way